khalid-hussain/shaheen/chap8.md

 Saying this Moosa signaled his comrades, prompted his horse and took-off.
 The soldiers saw them disappear in the clouds of dust just as they had appeared.

-When Badr Bin Mughira received the news that the rest of Granada's army was gathering to fight a decisive battle at Loja, he decided to give a final blow to the army of Cordova and sent across a message to his deputy, Mansour Bin Ahmed to position himself along with two thousand horsemen behind the army of Cordova.
+When Badr bin Mughira received the news that the rest of Granada's army was gathering to fight a decisive battle at Loja, he decided to give a final blow to the army of Cordova and sent across a message to his deputy, Mansour Bin Ahmed to position himself along with two thousand horsemen behind the army of Cordova.

 Mansour Bin Ahmed ravaged the cities and villages along his path and reached the rear of the army of Cordova with incredible speed.
-As soon as Badr Bin Mughira received his news, he moved his infantry soldiers back a few miles and ordered his cavalry to attack the enemy's left and right flanks.
+As soon as Badr bin Mughira received his news, he moved his infantry soldiers back a few miles and ordered his cavalry to attack the enemy's left and right flanks.
 On seeing the infantry retreating, the General of the Cordova's army came to the conclusion